Crime in Russia: Poaching

 Poaching was extremely uncommon in the Soviet Union, but has recently become a significant problem in the country.
 The main cause for poaching in Russia is the consequence of the social and political changes since the dissolution of the Soviet Union.
-State-controlled farms stopped functioning due to the fall of the previous system resulting in high unemployment.
+State-controlled farms stopped functioning due to the fall of communism resulting in high unemployment.
 Unemployment, poverty, inflation, shortage of food and demand for foreign currency have major impact on the wildlife in the country.